georgealways/lil-gui/Guide.md

 }
 ```

-Both export and import accept a `recursive` parameter, which by default is true.
+Both save and load accept a `recursive` parameter, which by default is true.
 Use
-`export( false )` and `import( data, false )` to ignore any folders within the GUI.
-The exported
+`save( false )` and `load( data, false )` to ignore any folders within the GUI.
+The saved
 object will contain an empty folders array.

 ## Styling